Junior Bridgeman

-Career

-High school career
+Early life

-Born in East Chicago, Indiana, Bridgeman was a member of the 1971 Washington High School Senators basketball team, which went undefeated (29–0) and won the Indiana state high school basketball championship.
-Among his teammates were his brother Sam, Pete Trgovich (who played at UCLA) and Tim Stoddard (N.C.
-State), who would go on to have success as a Major League Baseball pitcher.
+Ulysses Lee Bridgeman Jr. was born in East Chicago, Indiana, to Ulysses Lee Bridgeman Sr., a steel mill worker, and Delores (Meaders) Bridgeman, a homemaker.
+He attended Washington High School and was a member of their 1971 basketball team, which went undefeated (29–0) and won the Indiana state high school basketball championship.
+Among his teammates were his brother Sam, Pete Trgovich and Tim Stoddard.